-It’s an excellent performing lens with a relatively wide aperture of f/2.8 which stays constant throughout the zoom range, i.e. the aperture does not change as you’re zooming in and out with it.
+It’s a well-performing lens with a relatively wide aperture of f/2.8 which stays constant throughout the zoom range, i.e. the aperture does not change as you’re zooming in and out with it.

-The usefulness of this focal range coupled with the fact that it has superb image quality make it a very powerful tool to have in your camera bag.
-This Nikon 24-70 review will cover all of this goodness but the lens has its drawbacks and I’ll be talking about those as well.
+The usefulness of this focal range coupled with the fact that it has really good image quality for a zoom make it a very powerful tool to have in your camera bag.
+This Nikon 24-70 review will cover all of this lens’ strengths but also its weaknesses.

 This lens is worth every penny but it costs about what you’d pay for a car.
 Maybe a raggedy old beater car, but a car nonetheless.